jamesots/cobble/README.md

         r'/farm/horse': horseRestHandler
     });

-The rest handlers need to be a subclass of RestHandler:
+The rest handlers need to be a subclass of RestHandler (though you can also use a RestHandler anywhere else a RequestHandler is needed):

     class CowRestHandler extends RestHandler {
         onGet(HttpRequest request, HttpResponse response) {